jiaqiyusun/Python/README.md

 # Python 2.7

-<b>1.
-How does Python work?<b>
+<h2>1.
+How does Python work?</h2><br>
-Python gets wirtten some code, we use some translation service called an interpreter(it will translate our code line by line) to run our code and then, our shell will spit out some instruction for our machines.
+Python gets wirtten some code, we use some translation service called an interpreter(it will translate our code line by line) to run our code and then, our shell will spit out some instruction for our machines.<br>

+<h2>2.
+What is a good code?</h2><br>
+1. use space make code clean
+2. readability, is easy to understand, name does not confuse, comments
+3. predictability
+4. DRY, do not repeat again gain

 <br>
 <h1>Basics I</h1> <br>